aws-deepracer-community/deepracer-genai-workshop/README.md

 ### Introduction

-This hands-on workshop demonstrates how to build an intelligent conversational agent using Amazon Bedrock  with Anthropic Claude , a large language model (LLM), combined with the Langchain  library.
+This hands-on workshop demonstrates how to build an intelligent conversational agent using [Amazon Bedrock](https://aws.amazon.com/bedrock/) with [Anthropic Claude](https://aws.amazon.com/bedrock/claude/), a large language model (LLM), combined with the [Langchain](https://python.langchain.com/docs/get_started/introduction) library.
 The agent is designed to provide insights and recommendations about AWS DeepRacer models and training.

 The workshop shows how to:

-Create custom Langchain tools to allow the agent to interface with the AWS DeepRacer  service API.
+Create custom Langchain tools to allow the agent to interface with the [AWS DeepRacer](https://aws.amazon.com/deepracer/) service API.
 This includes listing available models, downloading model artifacts, and extracting model metadata like the training data and reward function.

 Initialize a ReAct agent in Langchain and make the custom tools available to it.
 The agent can reason about which tools to invoke based on the user's questions.